GalAvineri/ISIC-Archive-Downloader/README.md

 # Optional download abilities
 1. You can download a subset of the archive by specifying how many images you would like.
-`python download_dataset.py --num_images 1000`
+`python download_archive.py --num_images 1000`
 If this option isn't present, the program will download all the available images.
 2. You can start downloading images from an offset.
-   `python download_dataset.py --offset 100`
+   `python download_archive.py --offset 100`
    This is useful for example if you would like to append upon a prior download.
 3. You can choose to download either only benign or malignant images.
-   `python download_dataset.py --filter benign`
+   `python download_archive.py --filter benign`
    Note: If you would like k benign images instead of all the benign images, you could do
-   `python download_dataset.py --num_images k --filter benign`
+   `python download_archive.py --num_images k --filter benign`
 4. You can change the default directories the images and the descriptions will be downloaded into.
-`python download_dataset.py --images-dir /Data/Images --descs-dir /Data/Descriptions`
+`python download_archive.py --images-dir /Data/Images --descs-dir /Data/Descriptions`
-5. You can also change the default amount of processes that will work in parallel to download the dataset.
+5. You can also change the default amount of processes that will work in parallel to download the archive.
-`python download_dataset.py --p 16`
+`python download_archive.py --p 16`
 But if you have no knowledge about this one, the default will be fine.

 # How does it work